-Basic earnings per common share is computed as net loss divided by the weighted average number of common shares outstanding during the period.
-Diluted earnings per common share is the same as basic earnings per common share because the Company incurred a net loss during each period presented, and the potentially dilutive securities from the assumed exercise of all outstanding stock options and warrants would have an antidilutive effect.
-The following schedule details the number of shares issuable upon the exercise of stock options and warrants, which have been excluded from the diluted loss per share calculation for the six months ended June 30, 2016 and 2015:
+Basic earnings per common share is computed as net loss available for common shareholders divided by the weighted average number of common shares outstanding during the period.
+Diluted earnings per common share is the same as basic earnings per common share because the Company incurred a net loss during each period presented, and the potentially dilutive securities from the assumed exercise of all outstanding stock options, preferred stock and warrants would have an antidilutive effect.
+The following schedule details the number of shares issuable upon the exercise of stock options, warrants and conversion of preferred stock, which have been excluded from the diluted loss per share calculation for the nine months ended September 30, 2016 and 2015: